Para-fiction : Fiction experienced as truth, achieving the truth-status through a mimicry of history.

 'The archive' as this corpus mysticum is sometimes referred to generally, is understood to be a mix of social structure and cultural form that organizes knowldege in a manner that governs, delimits and directs the kind of insights we gather and pleasures we enjoy, and all largely below our level of our cognition, or at least, below the level we admit publicly.
 Regardless of whether we are referring to the economy of art, its bureaucracy, epistemology or cultural value, the foundational metaphor for such horizontalist accounts is Adam Smith's invisible hand. (p.142)

-Institutionality as Enlightenment Blake Stimson, in Pascal Gielen, ed., Institutional Attitudes (Amsterdam: Valiz)
+Pascal Gielen, ed., Institutional Attitudes (Amsterdam: Valiz)

 ‘I thus try at one and the same to historicize the transcendental and to de-historicize these systems of conditions of possibility.
 Statements or forms of expression undoubtedly depend on historically constituted systems of possibilities.’ (p.50)